RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 For example, there are chinese (``bert-base-chinese``) and japanese (``bert-base-japanese``) variants of the BERT model.
 A full list of different variants of these language models is available in the
-`official documentation of the transformers library <https://huggingface.co/transformers/pretrained_models.html>`_.
+`official documentation of the Transformers library <https://huggingface.co/transformers/pretrained_models.html>`_.

-``SpacyFeaturizer`` also provides word embeddings in many different languages (see :ref:`pretrained-word-vectors`), so you can use this as another alternative, depending on the language of your training data.
+:ref:`SpacyFeaturizer` also provides word embeddings in many different languages (see :ref:`pretrained-word-vectors`), so you can use this as another alternative, depending on the language of your training data.
-So, this featurizer can also be an alternate option depending on the language of your training data.

 Entity Recognition / Intent Classification / Response Selectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Depending on your data you may want to only perform intent classification, entity recognition or response selection.
 Or you might want to combine multiple of those tasks.
-We support several components for each of the task.
+We support several components for each of the tasks.
 All of them are listed in :ref:`components`.
 We recommend using :ref:`diet-classifier` for intent classification and entity recognition
 and :ref:`response-selector` for response selection.